 New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-11 Develop Downtown and other mixed-use areas to be functional, attractive and harmonious with adjacent neighborhoods by considering through-traffic, view, building scale, and land use impacts.
-Note: Redundant with LU-20 and TR-48.
-UD-12 UD-12 Enhance and support a safe, active, connected and functional pedestrian environment for all ages and abilities.
-UD-13 UD-25 Ensure that site and building design relates and connects from site to site to the surrounding community through architecture, landscaping, and signage.
-Note: Updated to combine (old number) UD-44, (old number) UD-49 and UD-13.
+Note: Redundant with LU-19 and TR-48.
+UD-12 UD-12 Enhance and support a safe, active, connected and functional pedestrian environment that is engaging and attractive for all ages and abilities.
+Note: Updated to include the description of experience from (old number) UD-4.
+UD-13 UD-25 Ensure that site and building design relates and connects from site to site to the surrounding community through architecture, landscaping and signage.
+Note: Updated to combine (old number) UD-44, (old number) UD-49, and UD-13.
 UD-43 Permit high intensity development subject to design criteria that assures a livable urban environment.
 Note: Removed because the policy is too broad.
 UD-44 Incorporate the character of the surrounding community into the architecture, landscaping and site design of commercial and mixed use centers.
 Note: Included in UD-13.
 UD-49 Incorporate architectural character, landscaping and signs into commercial and public centers to make them functionally cohesive.
 Note: Included in UD-13.
 UD-50 Require buildings be sited at or near the public sidewalk as long as the full sidewalk potential is not diminished, as appropriate.
 Note: Redundant with UD-18.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-14 UD-45 Ensure that perimeter areas of more intense developments use site and building designs that are compatible with reduce noise, wind, glare, and connect to surrounding shadow impacts on adjacent lower-scale development where appropriate.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-14 UD-45 Ensure that perimeter areas of more intense developments use site and building designs that are compatible with reduce noise, wind, glare and connect to surrounding shadow impacts on adjacent lower-scale development where appropriate.
 Note: Updated to combine (old number) UD-61 and UD-14.
 UD-61 Consider the edges of public places that abut residential property for special design treatment to create a buffer that does not interfere with security or visual access.
 Note: Included in UD-14.
 UD-15 UD-47 Mitigate potential impacts of more intense developments to surrounding neighborhoods residential areas using landscaping, greenspace and other urban design elements as buffers .
 Note: Updated to clarify policy intent.
 UD-16 UD-10 Encourage rooflines that create interesting and distinctive forms against the sky-within Downtown and other mixed use areas.
 Note: Updated to remove redundant language (now in the Mixed Use Area subsection).
-UD-17 UD-29 IntegrateScreen rooftop mechanical equipment screening withfrom public view through building architecture and other methods.
+UD-17 UD-29 IntegrateScreen rooftop mechanical equipment, excluding solar panels, screening withfrom public view through building architecture and other methods.
 Note: Updated to clarify policy intent.
 UD-18 UD-36 Reduce the visual impact of parking lots, parking structures and service docks to public areas using architectural design, site design, landscaping, screening and appropriate lighting.